Exclusive: Toyota made UK investment decision after Brexit reassurances - sources

 Clark had meetings with Toyota officials in September, November and March, according to an official government log.

-Japan's Nissan (7201.T), Toyota and Honda (7267.T) account for around half of British car output.
+Japan's Nissan, Toyota and Honda account for around half of British car output.
 Japanese Prime Minister Shinzo Abe met with British Prime Minister Theresa May in April and called for a smooth Brexit to allow Japanese firms to continue to operate.

 Toyota has yet to say which models it will build in Burnaston over the next decade.